-We mainly take in small mammals, small waterbirds and gamebirds.
+We mainly take in small mammals, small waterbirds/wading birds, gamebirds and gulls.
 We have facilities for a small number of other birds, but these are almost always full, so we ask members of the public to contact alternative sources of help in these cases.

 Please call 07977 320320 if you have found an animal or bird in need of assistance.
 You will usually be asked to leave a message and we will get back to you asap.